Our program curriculum is designed with the goal of developing fully competent orthopaedic surgeons.

 PGY2:

 Residents begin to take on more responsibility as the primary coordinator of the orthopaedic trauma team (two 6-week blocks).
-Residents also participate in 3-month rotations off site, including pediatric orthopaedics at Valley Children’s Hospital (link to VCH) and orthopaedic oncology at UCSF Mission Bay & Parnassus campuses (link to UCSF onc).
+Residents also participate in 3-month rotations off site, including pediatric orthopaedics at Valley Children’s Hospital and orthopaedic oncology at UCSF Mission Bay & Parnassus campuses.

-PGY2 residents also begin taking primary, overnight in-house call for orthopaedics during their trauma, hand, and research rotations (separate call schedules exist while on pediatrics and oncology).
+PGY2 residents also begin taking primary, overnight in-house call for orthopaedics during their trauma, and hand, rotations (separate call schedules exist while on pediatrics and oncology).
 Post-call days are provided.

 PGY3:

-Additional subspecialties in adult reconstruction, spine, foot & ankle, and sports are explored during PGY3 year.
+Additional subspecialties in adult reconstruction, spine, foot & ankle, and sports are explored during PGY3 year, as well as one elective rotation.
 PGY3 residents continue to participate in the primary ortho call pool.

 PGY4: